Fouetté Technique Motion Analysis

 The other big thing you will notice in all of the dancers showing a proper fouetté is that the position of the standing foot in plié is turned in!
 Yes this is blasphemy but this is actually the correct and necessary to “pump” the rotation.
 If the dancer lands in a “proper” turned out standing foot en plié it becomes impossible to whip the leg and the entire body around.
 So while it looks great using a turned out plié foot at the barre or for non-rotating or non-jumping movements, the turned-out plié standing foot does not work for continuous turns or launching the body into a large jump.

 This turned-in plié and turned-out relevé is also essential for men’s a-la-seconde turns.
 After years of programming a proper turned-out plié into my body, my continuous a-la-seconde turns got worse and worse.
-The same degradation happened to my big jumps.
+The same degradation happened to my big jumps when I tried to take off on a turned out foot.
 It was demoralizing and I didn’t know why until I analyzed the slow motion and realized that the plié must be turned in.
 It has taken some time for me to “deprogram” my brain to turn in on the plié.

 This is not to say all those teachers demanding turn-out everywhere were wrong.
 Most movement in Ballet don’t involve continuous turns or large jumps and the enforcement of strict turn-out was necessary in developing beautiful ballet technique.
-There is a legitimate fear that too much information to new students could be confusing so tell them to just turn everything may be justifiable.
+There is a legitimate fear that too much information to new students could be confusing so tell them to just turn out on everything is justifiable.
 But at some point we just need to teach the limits of turn-out and where turning in is necessary.

 A serious dancer looking to improve fouetté turns will film themselves doing fouetté turns and try to compare their own position with the images posted here.
 If you want to know how to step through a video frame-by-frame, it can be done quickly in Windows Media Player.
 If you’re not running Windows, you can view a video frame-by-frame in VLC Player by pressing the “e” key and take screenshots.